audacity/audacity-support/nyquist-plugins/effect-plugins/time-pitch-and-tempo.md

 Author: Steve Daulton

-This plug-in can trim audio from the start and/or end of a track (or track selection), or pad the start and/or end with silence, or any combination of the two.
+This plugin can trim audio from the start and/or end of a track (or track selection), or pad the start and/or end with silence, or any combination of the two.
 The effect can be used in a [Macro](https://manual.audacityteam.org/man/macros.html) for batch processing.

 Parameters:

 1. **Time units:** \[samples, milliseconds, seconds (default), minutes] This selection sets the time units for the following two controls.
 2. **Trim / Extend start by:** \[-100 to +100, default 0] How much audio to trim (delete) from the start of the track selection, or how much silence to add to the start of the selection.
 Move the slider to the left or type a negative value to remove audio.
 Move the slider to the right or type a positive value to add silence.
 3. **Trim / Extend end by:** \[-100 to +100, default 0] How much audio to trim (delete) from the end of the track selection, or how much silence to add to the end of the selection.
 Move the slider to the left or type a negative value to remove audio.
 Move the slider to the right or type a positive value to add silence.
 4. **Error message control:** \[Show errors (default) / Hide errors] In the event of an error, a message will normally be shown to indicate what the error is.
 For example, if you attempt to delete a longer duration than the selection, an error message will indicate that the operation cannot be done.
 However, when using this effect in a Macro for batch processing, the error message will cause the Macro to stop until the error message is acknowledged.
 That behavior may not be wanted, so "Hide errors" may be selected to suppress error messages.
-When "Hide errors" is enabled, if an error is encountered, the plug-in will silently skip the current track and continue with any remaining tracks.
+When "Hide errors" is enabled, if an error is encountered, the plugin will silently skip the current track and continue with any remaining tracks.

 </details>

 ### Trim Silence

-This plug-in is for trimming excess silence from the start and/or end of tracks or audio clips.
+This plugin is for trimming excess silence from the start and/or end of tracks or audio clips.

 {% file src="../../.gitbook/assets/TrimSilence.ny" %}
-Download Plug-in
+Download Plugin
 {% endfile %}

 <details>